-Trained Malaysian language instructors, who are native speakers of the language and who use an oral-proficiency based approach, will conduct all language classes.
+Trained Chinese language instructors, who are native speakers of the language and who use an oral-proficiency based approach, will conduct all language classes.
 The classes will be taught in small groups.
+Students will be immersed in a more informal environment for language classes and enjoy more time interacting with community members.
 Students will also have opportunities throughout the semester to speak with local students from the program's partner university in Malaysia.
 As much as possible, language instruction will continue during excursions.

-The topics and functions covered in the course are general introductions, everyday activities, describing memorable events, discussing social and public events, discussing economic integration and other themes discussed in the thematic seminars; describing objects and people; asking for clarifications, asking for help, making complaints, problem solving.
+The topics and functions covered in the manual are general introductions; everyday activities; describing memorable events; discussing social and public events; discussing economic issues and other themes introduced in the thematic seminars; describing objects and people; asking for clarifications; asking for help; making complaints; and problem solving.
 The book also presents new structures that are highlighted and practiced through free and controlled exercises.